Joe Palooka: Comic books

-Over decades, Joe Palooka appeared in comic books from several comic book publishers.
-Early comic books offered strip reprints, but eventually the character was seen in original comic book stories.
-Secondary characters Little Max and Humphrey Pennyworth each had their own Harvey Comics series.
+Over decades, Joe Palooka appeared in comic books from several publishers.
+Early comic books offered strip reprints, but eventually, the character was seen in original comic-book stories.
+Secondary characters Little Max and Humphrey Pennyworth each had his own Harvey Comics series.

 Joe Antonacci owns the trademark to and has recreated Joe Palooka.
-A brand new comic book version of the character created by Antonacci and his creative team was published by IDW Publishing in 2012.
+A brand new comic-book version of the character created by Antonacci and his creative team was published by IDW Publishing in 2012.
 Palooka is reborn as a mixed martial arts (MMA) fighter.
 Antonacci's team has also created a sister series of MMA-themed comic books entitled Legion of Combat.

 Radio series

 On radio, Joe Palooka was broadcast on CBS from April 12 to August 18, 1932.
 With Teddy Bergman in the title role, the 15-minute series was heard on Tuesdays and Thursdays, sponsored by Heinz Rice Flakes.
-Elmira Roessler, Elsie Hitz and Mary Jane Higby played Ann Howe.
+Elmira Roessler, Elsie Hitz, and Mary Jane Higby played Ann Howe.
 Knobby Walsh was portrayed by Frank Readick and Hal Lansing.
-Others in the cast: Karl Swenson and Norman Gottschalk.
+Others in the cast were Karl Swenson and Norman Gottschalk.
 The announcer was Harry von Zell.

 Films and television

 Joe Palooka made his film debut in Palooka (1934) with Stuart Erwin in the title role, Jimmy Durante as Knobby, Lupe Vélez as Nina Madero, and Marjorie Rambeau as Mayme Palooka.
 Now in the public domain, the film can be seen online.
 Palooka was followed by a series of nine two-reel Vitaphone shorts (1936–37) starring Robert Norton as Joe and Shemp Howard as Knobby.

-He returned to feature-length films in 1946, when Monogram Pictures launched a series of 11 low-budget films starring Joe Kirkwood, Jr. as Joe, Leon Errol as Knobby and Elyse Knox as Ann Howe.
+He returned to feature-length films in 1946, when Monogram Pictures launched a series of 11 low-budget films starring Joe Kirkwood, Jr. as Joe, Leon Errol as Knobby, and Elyse Knox as Ann Howe.
 The first in the series was Joe Palooka, Champ (1946); the series ended 1951, with Joe Palooka in Triple Cross.

 The Joe Palooka Story, popularly known simply as Joe Palooka, was a 1954 syndicated television series starring Kirkwood and featuring former boxing champion Maxie Rosenbloom as Humphrey Pennyworth.